Try Out Our NEW Disneyland Ticket Calculator!

 Be Our Guest Restaurant | Table Service Restaurant

 Step into a tale as old as time at Be Our Guest.
 Inspired by the film Beauty & the Beast, Be Our Guest takes guests out of the poor provincial town of Fantasyland and transports them to the Beast’s castle, where guests can dine next to the Beast’s enchanted rose in The West Wing, marvel at The Grand Ballroom, or explore Belle’s library in The Castle Gallery.
 Both lunch and dinner feature a prix fixe, 3-course menu featuring French cuisine.
-Guests choose from a selection of appetizers and entrees including lobster bisque, French onion soup, filet mignon, and pan-seared sea scallops.
+Guests choose from a selection of appetizers and entrees including French onion soup, filet mignon, and trout amandine.
 There’s even a prix fixe menu just for the kids!
 Whatever you do, be sure to save room for the dessert trio so you can finally try out the famous Grey Stuff

 Cheshire Café | Snack Stand